 “The cameras will heat up with extended use, and changes in internal hardware temperature may also affect the capture data.
 For this reason, avoid capturing or calibrating right after powering the system if possible.
 Tests have found that for optimal accuracy the cameras need to be warmed up in Live mode for about an hour until they reach a stable temperature.”

-The door to E58 does not always latch when it swings closed, so after leaving the room please pull on the door knob to be certain that it is latched.
+The door to E58 does not always latch when it swings closed, so after leaving the room please pull on the door knob to be certain that it is actually latched.

 When you log into the mocap computer in E58 you are logging into your School of Film/Video account.